Orchard or Citrus Swallowtail

-This species is presumably named after the great King Aegeus of Ancient Greece.
+This species is presumably named after the great King Aegeus in Ancient Greek mythology.

 The last instar reaches a length of 6 centimetres, and has no spines.
 It is coloured yellowish green with narrow stripes or patches running obliquely upward and backward from the lower edge of the thorax to segments 4 & 6.
 These stripes vary in colour from pale brown to white, and are edged with iridescent mauve or blue.

-They have also been reported to feed on various Australian native plants in this same family (RUTACEAE ) such as:
+The caterpillars have also been reported to feed on various Australian native plants in this same family (RUTACEAE